nuprl/substance-vs-style/bin/README.md

 ## Step 4: Compute Pass 1
 Compute the original and updated Pass@1 of the substituted prompts.

 To get the original Pass@1, we need to run generations for the original unmodified studenteval dataset.
 Run `./bin/run_generation_full.sh`.
 Modify the MODEL and the EXPERIMENT_DIR.
+To get pass@1 of orig studenteval, run `python3 pass_1_studenteval_orig.py --orig_dir EXPERIMENT_DIR` eg. `python3 pass_1_studenteval_orig.py --orig_dir /work/arjunguha-research-group/zi.wu/studenteval_nlp/generation_experiments/gpt4o-mini/studenteval/extracted_jsons`

-Then run `./bin/pass_1.sh EXPERIMENT_DIR` with the EXPERIMENT_DIR being where the generations of the original studenteval are stored.

-This will print out the pass 1 for all subsitution experiments.
+Then run `./bin/pass_1.sh EXPERIMENT_DIR` with the EXPERIMENT_DIR being where the generations of the original studenteval are stored. eg. `./bin/pass_1.sh /work/arjunguha-research-group/zi.wu/studenteval_nlp/generation_experiments/gpt4o-mini` This will print out the pass 1 for all subsitution experiments.